openvax/pyensembl/README.md

 PyEnsembl
 =======
-Python interface to Ensembl reference genome metadata (exons, transcripts, &c)
+PyEnsembl is a Python interface to [Ensembl](http://www.ensembl.org) reference genome metadata such as exons and transcripts.
+PyEnsembl downloads [GTF](https://en.wikipedia.org/wiki/Gene_transfer_format) and [FASTA](https://en.wikipedia.org/wiki/FASTA_format) files from the [Ensembl FTP server](ftp://ftp.ensembl.org) and loads them into a local database.
+PyEnsembl can also work with custom reference data specified using user-supplied GTF and FASTA files.

 # Example Usage